 — | Totals (n = 111 Scenarios) | — | → 82.9% | → 21.6% |

-Generative AI is fine for user chat; Controllable AI is mandatory when an agent operates on behalf of a business or an entity.
-Across 111 one-shot scenarios Apollo-1 delivers a full-conversation pass on 92 (82.9 %); Gemini 2.5-Flash manages 24 (21.6 %), proving the need for neuro-symbolic control.
+Generative AI is fine for user chat; Neuro-Symbolic AI is mandatory when an agent operates on behalf of a business or an entity.
+Across 111 one-shot scenarios Apollo-1 delivers a full-conversation pass on 92 (82.9 %); Gemini 2.5-Flash manages 24 (21.6 %), proving the need for a neuro-symbolic core.
 The advantage grows as queries add pricing arithmetic or routing constraints, signalling Apollo-1’s readiness for production settings where predictable, auditable behaviour is mandatory.

 Hi!
 I need round-trip flights from MIA to NYC.